Indiana: Law and government

 The Indiana Supreme Court is made up of five judges with a Court of Appeals composed of 15 judges.
 The governor selects judges for the supreme and appeals courts from a group of applicants chosen by a special commission.
 After serving for two years, the judges must acquire the support of the electorate to serve for a 10-year term.
 In nearly all cases, the Supreme Court does not have original jurisdiction and can hear only cases petitioned to it after being heard in lower courts.
 Local circuit courts are where most cases begin with a trial and the consequence is decided by the jury.
 The Supreme Court has original and sole jurisdiction in certain areas including the practice of law, discipline or disbarment of Judges appointed to the lower state courts, and supervision over the exercise of jurisdiction by the other lower courts of the State.

 The state is divided into 92 counties, which are led by a board of county commissioners.
 90 counties in Indiana have their own circuit court with a judge elected for a six-year term.
 The remaining two counties, Dearborn and Ohio, are combined into one circuit.
 Many counties operate superior courts in addition to the circuit court.
 In densely populated counties where the caseload is traditionally greater, separate courts have been established to solely hear either juvenile, criminal, probate or small claims cases.
 The establishment, frequency and jurisdiction of these additional courts vary greatly from county to county.
 There are 85 city and town courts in Indiana municipalities, created by local ordinance, typically handling minor offenses and not considered courts of record.
 County officials elected to four-year terms include an auditor, recorder, treasurer, sheriff, coroner and clerk of the circuit court.
 All incorporated cities in Indiana have a mayor and council form of municipal government.
 Towns are governed by a town council and townships are governed by a township trustee and advisory board.

 U.S. News & World Report ranked Indiana first in the publication's inaugural 2017 Best States for Government listing.
 Among individual categories, Indiana ranked above average in budget transparency (#1), government digitization (#6), and fiscal stability (#8), and ranked average in state integrity (#25).

 In a 2020 study, Indiana was ranked as the 10th hardest state for citizens to vote in.
 Abortion is illegal in Indiana with limited exceptions.

+In 2015, Indiana expanded Medicaid eligibility from ACA provisions.
+A study from Kaiser Family Foundation found that the uninsured rate in Indiana dropped from 14% in 2014 to 8.5% in 2015 after the expansion.
+Under Obamacare, when a state adopts Medicaid expansion, the eligibility income requirement goes from 100% of the federal poverty line to 138% of the federal poverty rate.
+However, Indiana requires enrollees to contribute to a "POWER account" which functions as a health savings account for all beneficiaries.
+This has been controversial because beneficiaries would have to pay into an account with money they would not have.